Australian kangaroo exporters look to hop into meat-hungry China

-With a booming middle class, China's appetite for meat is expected to rise nearly 17 percent over the next eight years, the World Trade Organization says.
+With a booming middle class, China's appetite for meat is expected to rise nearly 17 percent over the next eight years, the World Trade Organisation says.

 Exporters do not yet have permission to sell kangaroo meat to China but recent comments by Australian officials have put the industry in a bullish mood.